 Accordingly, the Directors believe at the date of signing that the Consolidated Entity will be able to continue as a going concern and that it is appropriate to adopt the going concern basis in the preparation of the financial statements.
-In the event that the Consolidated Entity is unsuccessful in implementing the above-stated initiatives, a material uncertainty exists, that may cast significant doubt on the Consolidated Entity's ability to continue as a going concern and its ability to realise its assets and discharge its liabilities in the normal course of business and at the amounts shown in the financial statements.
+Should the Consolidated Entity be unsuccessful in implementing the above-stated initiatives, a material uncertainty would exist that may cast significant doubt on the Consolidated Entity's ability to continue as a going concern, and its ability to realise its assets and discharge its liabilities in the normal course of business and at the amounts shown in the financial statements.